LukeVassallo/tt03-xor-cipher/README.md

 ## Implementation
 The design has three major components:
- 1) programmable galois LFSR - Generates the key stream based on a Pseudo Random Binary Sequence (PRBS).
+ 1) **Programmable galois LFSR** - Generates the key stream based on a Pseudo Random Binary Sequence (PRBS).
 It is implemented as a 32-bit Galois LFSR whose initial state and taps are programmable.
 Therefore a user-defined polynomial and a user-defined intial state can be configured.
- 2) XOR gate - The XOR gate combines the key stream with the plaintext or ciphertext streams to encryption or decryption respectively.
+ 2) **XOR gate** - The XOR gate combines the key stream with the plaintext or ciphertext streams to encryption or decryption respectively.
- 3) configuration shift register - Taking the form of a 130-bit serial shift register allows the configuration of the LFSR state and taps registers and also some input/output.
+ 3) **Configuration shift register** - Taking the form of a 130-bit serial shift register allows the configuration of the LFSR state and taps registers and also some input/output.

 Two channels are used for concurrent transmission and reception.